 From the moment your Application is accepted, you are in our mind an iSpiice Volunteer.
 And so we offer 24 hour support to you – to assist with flights, visas, onward travel or anything else you may have questions about.
 The same goes when you are at the iSpiice Volunteer House or working at your Programs.

 For many of our volunteers it is their first time in India and landing in Delhi can be overwhelming for some.
-For this reason our Original Placement and Summer Placement include pick up at Delhi International Airport when you land in India.
+For this reason we pick you up at Delhi International Airport when you land in India.

 Flights are not included in your Placement Fees and it’s advised to book as early as possible to secure cheaper tickets.